bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Yeah, that was my first `LDK` project.
 I did the proof of concept in LND in one hour and then it took many months to do my first `LDK` project and do that jamming.
-And then from there I built Lnsploit, which is based on `LDK` and it's the whole concept of attacking the `Lightning` Network.
+And then from there I built LNsploit, which is based on `LDK` and it's the whole concept of attacking the `Lightning` Network.
-That was right after Burak released that vulnerability that broke all LND nodes, I reproduced it inside Lnsploit.
+That was right after Burak released that vulnerability that broke all LND nodes, I reproduced it inside LNsploit.
-Me and Ben Carman hacked on that a little bit and then we demonstrated it at TabConf on RegTest where we actually went through, used LNSploit to broadcast the bad transactions, break an LND node, and to do a force closure on a previous state.
+Me and Ben Carman hacked on that a little bit and then we demonstrated it at TabConf on RegTest where we actually went through, used LNsploit to broadcast the bad transactions, break an LND node, and to do a force closure on a previous state.
 We did that all with `LDK`.
 That's something that would have been very hard or almost impossible for me to have figured out how to do with LND or other implementations.
 And that's just like a kudos to `LDK` and the customized ability you can do with that.